 The deacon has a wide berth in developing programs or ministries that respond to parishioner needs, especially as it relates to strengthening families and adult formation.
 He is to be seen as a promoter of ministries and a recruiter for new lay leadership.
 He is active in coordinating Hispanic ministry across the parish territory.

-The coordinator of pastoral services is a central figure in the life of the parish center.
+The director of pastoral services is a central figure in the life of the parish center.
 It is expected that the coordinator be the point person for religious education and sacramental life.
-The coordinator will know both general church policies and procedures in these areas, as well as local applications.
+The coordinator will know general church policies and procedures in these areas, as well as local applications.

 The coordinator will be well-organized, and keep all religious education and sacramental records and schedules, and have them handy for prompt requests by clergy and parishioners alike.
 The coordinator has to be a good collaborator, and maintain an excellent daily working relationship with the parish clergy and the operations and pastoral directors.

-The coordinator should participate in ongoing lay ministry training offered by the diocese or beyond, be versed in Catholic social teaching and its application in the parish.
+The coordinator should participate in ongoing lay ministry training offered by the diocese or beyond, be aware of Catholic social teaching and its application in the parish.
 In turn, the coordinator can offer trainings in various areas.